Custom Healthcare Socrates Seminar (online), October 22-23, 2020

 - The cost of not investing in healthcare and not financing research & development;

-- Research & development in vaccines in the context of the pandemic;
+- Research & development in vaccines in the context of the pandemic; The benefits of using e-health and the related data privacy issues.

 With over one million people dead around the world from this scourge, it is imperative that political leaders and medical experts join forces to learn from this experience.
-Bringing together key stakeholders from the Aspen Healthcare & Quality of Life Program Community, we will use the Aspen Method to create a group as diverse as possible in terms of professional sectors (private, public, non-profit) and gender.
+Bringing together key stakeholders from the Aspen Healthcare & Quality of Life Program Community, we used the Aspen Method to create a group as diverse as possible in terms of professional sectors (private, public, non-profit) and gender.

 DR. JENNIFER LEE